-Contrary to the full name of the regulatory body, the UK Gambling Commission does not include all parts of United Kingdom.
+Contrary to the full name of the regulatory body, the UK Gambling Commission does not include all parts of the United Kingdom.
 The Gambling Commission is responsible for governing gambling operations in Great Britain, but it does not have jurisdiction in Northern Ireland.
-Northern Ireland has got their own regulating body.
-The Gambling Commission also doesn't extend to Commonwealth nations – they all have their own regulatory bodies.
+Northern Ireland has got its own regulating body.
+The Gambling Commission also doesn't extend to Commonwealth nations – they all have their regulatory bodies.

 The first and foremost aim of the UK Gambling Commission is to keep the gambling crime-free, open and fair.
 They’re also tasked with protecting children and prevent people from developing a gambling addiction.
-Indeed, whenever you open an online casino page, on the bottom you will find a warning and a plea that you ask for assistance if you feel yourself getting addicted.
+Indeed, whenever you open an online casino page, on the bottom, you will find a warning and a plea that you ask for assistance if you feel yourself getting addicted.

 Seeing as the Commission issues licenses, it can also revoke them.
 In the pursuit of fairness and end to manipulation, the Commission is also investigating casinos to prevent illegal gambling and slot manipulation.
 It can also issue fees and fines to those who break the law and commit an infraction.
 Lastly, the Commission advised the government, both national and local, on various gambling issues and problems.

 To ensure everything is running smoothly, the Gambling Commission has field agents that commit to visiting casinos and other establishments to inspect their operations.
-During these inspections, the Commission can advise the establishment on changing their operations and make amendments to follow the law.
-Should the establishment break a law, various penalties might be imposed on it, ranging from monetary fees, all the way to having their license revoked.
+During these inspections, the Commission can advise the establishment of changing their operations and make amendments to follow the law.
+Should the establishment break the law, various penalties might be imposed on it, ranging from monetary fees, all the way to having their license revoked.
 Some operators can get blacklisted, and all persons and operators that have received a penalty or have been sanctioned are displayed in the Gambling Commission's official website.

 With all said and done, it should be noted that the UKGC does not accept nor manage player complaints.
 These complaints are redirected to Alternative Dispute Resolution services.
 However, all these services are approved by UKGC too.
 But, be advised – all ADRs are independent, and their efficiency may vary.
 Depending on what ADR does a casino use, you will have a different experience.